 Explore the building

-Tour the British Library from your home to learn about the design and architecture of our building, the artwork hidden in its nooks and crannies and what goes on behind the scenes.
+Tour the British Library to learn about the design and architecture of our building, the artwork hidden in its nooks and crannies and what goes on behind the scenes.

 Ever noticed the fossils buried in our courtyard?
 Or that our building actually resembles a ship?

 Want to find out more?
 Book a tour.

 Explore the architecture of this Grade 1 listed building.